LOVE BEYOND BOUNDARIES

 Credit: Laura Briedis

-Valentine's Day is probably the most famous celebration of love in Western cultures, and its roots may be deeply embedded in ancient traditions.
-Some experts trace its origins to Lupercalia, a festive ode to spring and fertility in the heart of ancient Rome.
+Valentine's Day is probably the most famous celebration of love in Western cultures, and its roots are embedded in ancient traditions.
+Some experts trace its origins to Lupercalia, a festive ode to spring and fertility in ancient Rome.

-February 14 has become an iconic date marked by love in many parts of the world, but the United States takes the lead as one of the most enthusiastic participants in the holiday.
-Today, Valentine's Day traditions in the country range from classic flowers and chocolates to the delicious exchange of heart-shaped candies.
+February 14 has become an iconic date marked by love in many parts of the world, but the United States is one of the most enthusiastic countries in the holiday.
+Today, Valentine's Day traditions in the U.S. range from classic flowers and chocolates to the delicious exchange of heart-shaped candies.

 2